 Classic rock's best whiskey songs deal with both the good and bad effects of the popular distilled spirit – from the wild nights to the hazy, hungover mornings they so often spawn.
 As rock legends like Van Halen, AC/DC and Lynyrd Skynyrd talk about their experiences with bourbon, scotch and sour mash, you'll be sure to get new perspectives on the highs, lows, comfort, bonding, arguments and pain caused by drinking whiskey in the songs below.
 First round's on us!

-Who bassist John Entwistle wrote this song about a man seemingly going insane and conversing with an imaginary companion who turns up whenever he drinks: “Whiskey man’s my friend / He’s with me nearly all the time / He always joins me when I drink / And we get on just fine.”
+Who bassist John Entwistle wrote this song about a man seemingly going insane as he converses with an imaginary companion who turns up whenever he drinks: "Whiskey man's my friend / He's with me nearly all the time / He always joins me when I drink / And we get on just fine."

 George Thorogood's legendary whiskey song tells the story of a man who just lost his job, his girl and his apartment.
 He heads to the nearest bar to forget the day with some good friends named Jimmy, Johnny and Jack.
 Someone grab the bartender and tell him to come on down here, this tale of woe makes us want to grab the chair next to this poor sap and start matching him shot for shot.